Model soups need only one ingredient: Centered Kernel Alignment analysis

 For each transformer block $\ell$, we compare the hidden features of: (a) Pre-trained, (b) fine-tuned, (c) MonoSoup, (d) High-only $\left(\WW_{\text{High }}\right)$, (e) Low-only $\left(\WW_{\text{Low}}\right)$.
 We compute linear CKA \citep{kornblith2019similarity} to the pre-trained features on an unlabeled set from ImageNet-1K and OOD set.

-In this ablation analysis, we aim to know if MonoSoup "keeps pre-trained knowledge while retaining specialization."
-Its features should stay closer to the pre-trained than the fully fine-tuned model on OOD, yet not collapse to pre-trained on ID.
-Subsequently, we plot the layer-by-layer heatmap of CKA (pretrained, model features) for (a)-(e) on the ID vs. OOD dataset.
-We show this analysis in~\autoref{fig:CKA_ImageNetA_61_14}, for the worst-OOD model and the best-OOD model.
+This analysis examines whether \methodname preserves pre-trained representations on OOD data while retaining task-specific specialization on ID data.
+Concretely, we expect the edited checkpoint's features to remain closer to the pre-trained backbone than the fully fine-tuned model on OOD inputs, without reverting to the pre-trained solution on ID.
+To this end, we plot the layer-by-layer CKA similarity to the pre-trained features for five model variants, namely, (a) Pre-trained, (b) Fine-tuned, (c) MonoSoup, (d) High-only ($\mathbf{W}_\text{High}$), (e) Low-only ($\mathbf{W}_\text{Low}$), on both ID and OOD data, for the worst- and best-OOD checkpoints in~\autoref{fig:cka_combined}.

 Due to the computational cost of calculating the CKA for each transformer block, we conduct this experiment using $25$ batches of size $256$ on ImageNet~(ID) data and the most challenging OOD dataset among ImageNet distribution shifts, which is ImageNet-A~(OOD).
 This setup ensures that all samples from ImageNet-A are included within the specified number of batches and samples per batch. \looseness=-1